 For The Open University the HCCP is used for its history and law courses and has been ideal for its dispersed group of students, enabling them to access this historical archive and also to learn important digital literacy and research skills.

-To find out more please access the full report on Oxford Internet Institute site from Oxford Internet Institute or Jisc’s Ten highlights from the Impacts of Digital Collections.
+To find out more please access the full report from Oxford Internet Institute or Jisc’s Ten highlights from the Impacts of Digital Collections.